“My father (…) encouraged me to study”

 “The education system in Cambodia did not change much”

 Before, teachers used to get paid more than today.
 If there was only one teacher in the family, there was no need for anyone else to work, they were able to support the whole family.
 So the teachers did not do any extra work.
 But now, teachers make their students pay for extra lessons (see article on education) so they can have better living conditions.
+This is sad and it’s compromising the education of our future generation.

 “Some old women are still thinking about keeping the culture very strict, me, (…) I’ve let it go”